+Harvey Fierstein, eat your heart out!
 The super-sized sequined schmattes Edna Turnblad sports in “Hairspray” have got nothing on the ruched chiffon circus tent, with hot-pink feather trim, worn by John Lithgow in “Carnival of the Animals.”
-This enchanting new ballet for tots of all ages offers further evidence that Christopher Wheeldon could be a boon to Broadway.
+This enchanting new ballet for tots of all ages by Christopher Wheeldon offers further evidence — following his intoxicating “Carousel” ballet from the fall — that Wheeldon could be a boon to Broadway, given the right opportunities.

 A former New York City Ballet dancer and currently the company’s resident choreographer, Wheeldon is arguably the brightest light in the ballet world at the moment, with commissions from several major companies including the Bolshoi.
 In addition to his acclaimed neoclassical ballets set to the daunting music of Gyorgy Ligeti, Wheeldon has created more populist pieces that reveal his savvy theatrical gifts: a charming backstage comedy for NYCB that played like “42nd Street” in tutus and tights, for example.

 Wheeldon’s Broadway debut, unfortunately, was the ill-fated “Sweet Smell of Success,” but the failure of that show has had an unexpected denouement in this far happier collaboration between Wheeldon and the show’s Tony-winning star, Lithgow.
 The actor, who has written several children’s books, has devised a dozen or so stanzas of witty rhymed verse to accompany the dancing.
 Lithgow himself narrates, and also dances — nimbly — in that gray chiffon number, impersonating a female elephant in one of the ballet’s most delightful sequences.